Retrieve a list of expenses

 The labels added to the expense, organised in groups.

-You can have up to five label groups, with unlimited number of labels in each group.
+You can have up to 5 label groups, with max.
+1 label per group.

-The labels are provided as an object, where each key is a name of a label group, and the values corresponding to the keys are arrays of labels from those groups.
+The labels are provided as an object, where each key is the name of a label group, and each value is a single-element array containing the selected label from that group.

 The splits of the expense.